-First, freshwater species available on the Belgian market (online catalogues of wholesalers, retailers and e-shops) were scanned to identify alien taxa that are still poorly established in the LIFE RIPARIAS area and could potentially impact native biodiversity.
-This yielded a longlist of 203 alien plants and 40 alien crayfish currently present in the Belgian commerce.
+First, freshwater species available on the Belgian market (online catalogues of wholesalers, retailers and e-shops) were scanned to identify alien taxa that are still poorly established in the LIFE RIPARIAS area and could potentially impact native biodiversity, from which species already included in the IAS list of EU concern pertaining to Regulation (EU) No 1143/2014 were excluded.
+This yielded a long list of 202 alien plants and 36 alien crayfish currently present in the Belgian commerce.